 Six Types of Tea

-Thus it is said that green tea, simple and light, stands for scholasticism of south China; black tea, mild and reserved, is regarded as rather ladylike; Oolong tea, warm and persistent, resembles to perseverance of philosophers, dark tea, with its lingering aftertaste, symbolizes the wisdom of the elderly, and so on and so forth.
+Thus it is said that green tea, simple and light, stands for the scholasticism of south China; black tea, mild and reserved, is regarded as rather ladylike; Oolong tea, warm and persistent, resembles the perseverance of philosophers, dark tea, with its lingering aftertaste, symbolizes the wisdom of the elderly, and so on and so forth.

 History of Tea Culture

 China, the homeland of tea, is a leading producer and consumer, and the discovery and usage of tea have a history of four or five thousand years.
 Tea developed from the earliest fresh-boiled tea taken as a kind of soup, to later dried-and-preserved teas, and from simple green tea to the blending of six major kinds of tea.

 Drinking tea first started to become popular in the Tang (618-907) and Song (960-1279) Dynasties, and has continued into contemporary times.
 The flavor of tea, which may be drunk weak or strong, contains both bitter and sweet elements.

 The origin of tea is lost among history and legend.
 What can be roughly confirmed is that tea originated in the southwest of China.
 In Yunnan, and elsewhere, there are still some wild tea trees that are over 1,000 years old.